 This is the story of how Suubi Christian School gained a library of their very own.
 We are grateful to God and the people He used to give us this gift!

 This is the first school library in the entire district of over 500 primary and secondary schools.
 This library is the same quality as the very expensive international private schools in Kampala that serve diplomats and the high ranking politician’s children.
-To see a library like that in Bukeka is almost beyond belief.
+To see a library like this in Bukeka is almost beyond belief.
 The community members who entered the library building for the first time were absolutely awestruck because in Uganda, most students don’t encounter a book that they hold in their hands until late high school or college.

 One woman said with great joy and amazement, “This is full of all of the books in the world.
 Now our children will know everything!”